Sue Johanson

+Susan Avis Bailey Johanson CM (née Powell; July 29, 1930 – June 28, 2023) was a Canadian registered nurse and sex educator.
+She operated a birth control clinic in Toronto and hosted a series of radio and television programmes on birth control, safer sex and sexual health.
+She also published several books and wrote a newspaper column promoting sexual health.

 Biography

 Early life and career

-Johanson was born Susan Powell in Toronto, Ontario, to Wilfrid Powell, a decorated British war hero, and an affluent Ontario-born Irish Protestant mother, Ethel Bell.
-Her great-uncle was Lord Baden-Powell.
+Johanson was born Susan Avis Bailey Powell in Toronto, Ontario, in 1930 to Wilfrid Powell, a decorated British war hero, and an affluent Ontario-born Irish Protestant mother, Ethel Bell.
 Her mother died when Johanson was ten.
 Johanson attended nursing school in St. Boniface Hospital in Winnipeg, graduating as a registered nurse.
-Soon after, she married a Swedish-Canadian electrician named Ejnor Johanson.
-They had three children: Carol, Eric and Jane.
+Soon after, she married a Swedish-Canadian electrician named Ejnor Johanson in 1953.
+They had three children: Carol, Eric, and Jane.
 The family moved to North York, where Johanson kept house and raised her children.

 In 1970, Johanson opened a birth control clinic in Don Mills CI high school, the first of its kind in Canada.
-She worked there as coordinator for 18 years.
-She continued her education at the Toronto Institute of Human Relations (a postgraduate course in counseling and communication), the University of Toronto (family planning), and the University of Michigan (human sexuality), graduating as a counselor and sex educator.
+She worked there as a coordinator for 18 years.
+She continued her education at the Toronto Institute of Human Relations (a postgraduate course in counselling and communication), the University of Toronto (family planning), and the University of Michigan (human sexuality), graduating as a counsellor and sex educator.